tylerharter/cs301-projects/fall18/p9/README.md

 This function will be taking in a filepath and returning a list of dictionaries that correspond to the tweet data that was in the .json file.

+Take note here that the key of the dictionaries in the original JSON files is the tweet_id, which becomes a new field in the output JSON (see example below).

 You should be able to test out this specific function by typing in the following at the command line :

 ```(bash)